Power Capping and RAPL

 ARM equivalent: SCMI power capping

 On ARM platforms, SCMI (System Control and Management Interface) provides a comparable capability via the platform firmware.
-The driver drivers/powercap/arm_scmi_powercap.c registers SCMI power domains as powercap zones, so the same /sys/class/powercap/ interface works on ARM servers (e.g., Ampere Altra).
+The driver drivers/powercap/arm_scmi_powercap.c registers zones from the dedicated SCMI Powercap protocol (SCMI_PROTOCOL_POWERCAP, protocol ID 0x18) as powercap zones, so the same /sys/class/powercap/ interface works on ARM servers (e.g., Ampere Altra).
+This is a distinct SCMI protocol from Power domain management (SCMI_PROTOCOL_POWER, protocol ID 0x11), which is what backs Linux's generic power-domain (genpd) framework, not powercap.

 # On an ARM server with SCMI powercap